ImamAzim/varboxes/README.rst

-pyproject
+varboxes
 ===================

-A template for a python project that can be build into a package and published on Pypi.
-It follows this `tutorial <https://packaging.python.org/en/latest/tutorials/packaging-projects/>`_ for packaging python projects.
+A varbox is an object to store permanently objects between python session.
+It uses json module, so it restricts the type of variable to store accordingely.

 Installation
 ============

 .. code-block:: bash

-    pip install pyproject
+    pip install varboxes

 Usage
 =====